zalando/postgres-operator/docs/administrator.md

 cluster manifest.
 In the case any of these variables are omitted from the manifest, the operator configmap's settings `enable_master_load_balancer` and `enable_replica_load_balancer` apply.
-Note that the operator settings affect all Postgresql services running in a namespace watched by the operator.
+Note that the operator settings affect all Postgresql services running in all namespaces watched by the operator.

+To limit the range of IP adresses that can reach a load balancer, speficy the desired ranges in the `allowedSourceRanges` field (applies to both master and replica LBs).
+To prevent exposing LBs to the entire Internet, this field is set by default to `127.0.0.1/32`.
+To return to this default, explicitly set the field to the empty sequence `[]`; setting it to `null` or omitting entirely may not work due to [k8s handling of null fields](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/#how-apply-calculates-differences-and-merges-changes).

 ## Running periodic 'autorepair' scans of Kubernetes objects